 While variable rate tolling or congestion pricing is a proven tool for funding projects and managing traffic, we also know that success for our region will require improved public transit or other travel options.

-Improved public transportation and other transportation options are essential strategies for equity and mobility.
-Viable options are needed to improve mobility for people less able to pay a toll.
+Improving public transportation and other transportation options is an essential strategy for equity and mobility.
+We need viable options to improve mobility for those who are less able to pay a toll.

 Most pricing projects throughout the country have included investments in increased public transportation, carpool/vanpool, biking and pedestrian alternatives.

-Several strategies have been used in other tolled freeway systems and will be considered during project development.
-Some examples include:
+Other tolled freeway systems have used several strategies and we will consider those strategies during project development.
+Some examples include: '

 Neighborhood diversion currently exists as drivers use neighborhood streets as a cut through to avoid congestion on freeways.
-Implementing pricing on I-5 and I-205 has potential to cause some people to avoid tolls and use local neighborhood streets.
-Both I-5 and I-205 projects need to identify tolling end points to lessen negative impacts.
+Implementing tolls on I-205 and I-5 has potential to cause some people to avoid tolls and use local neighborhood streets.
+Both the I-205 and I-5 projects need to identify toll end points to lessen negative impacts.